lucoalove/PaperspaceStableDiffusion/README.md

 ./webui.sh
 ```
 The command line will eventually output `Running on public URL:` followed by a url.
 Click that, it will bring you to the web UI.

+>[!TIP]
+>This last "Running" section is reproduced inside launcher.ipynb, so you don't need to come back to this repo if you forget how to run the program.